 - Traumatic brain injury

 - Facial fractures and disfigurement

 - Fractured bones

 After sustaining serious or catastrophic injuries in a motorcycle collision with a stationery object, it is important that you have the ability to recover full and fair compensation to cover your medical expenses, lost wages, and other losses.
-At Breyer Law Offices, P.C., our Phoenix personal injury lawyers can investigate your accident, gather evidence, build a strong case, negotiate skillfully on your behalf, and fight for your rights in court if necessary.
-Contact us for a free case consultation with no obligation.
-We can be reached at (602) 267-1280.
+Our Phoenix personal injury lawyers can investigate your accident, gather evidence, build a strong case, negotiate skillfully on your behalf, and fight for your rights in court if necessary.
+Contact The Husband and Wife Law Team for a free case consultation with no obligation.
+We can be reached at (602) 457-6222.